NicolasWent/debug-trace-bug/README.md

 ## How to run

-- Create a .env file with an `HTTP_RPC` environment variable inside containing your http rpc.
+- Create a .env file with an `HTTP_RPC` environment variable inside containing your http rpc to an ethereum node.

 > cargo build
 > cd target/debug/